 2) Run the downloaded service installer.

-3) Launch the application and use windows username and password in the initial screen.
+3) Launch the application and use the Windows username and password on the initial screen.

 4) The application now opens Chrome and will ask your permission to add all the printers connected to this server.

 5) After granting the permission, all your local printers will now be listed under the Cloud network.
 If you want to remove any of the printers, you can do that manually from the Cloud Print control panel.

 Following steps will add Google Cloud Printer to your list of printing devices –

 3) Authorize the app and you are done.